 4. Get Your Shine On

 Want to challenge yourself but have no idea what type of challenge to do?
 Don’t worry, we’ve got you covered.
-If you haven’t already, download the Shine app and check out the challenges there.
+If you haven’t already, download the Shine app, start your free trial, and check out the challenges there.
 They’re on-the-go, so you can complete a challenge on your way to work or while you’re sitting in traffic.
 Trust me, you won’t regret it.